-Hormonal changes during pregnancy can cause digestive issues, such as diarrhea, constipation, and gas.
-Staying hydrated and eating a bland diet can help manage mild diarrhea.
+Hormonal changes during pregnancy can cause diarrhea and other digestive issues.
+Staying hydrated and eating a bland diet can help manage mild diarrhea during pregnancy.
 If not, a person should seek medical advice.

 Persistent diarrhea can lead to dehydration and malnutrition.
 During pregnancy, this can harm the woman and the fetus, and pregnant women with severe or lasting diarrhea should seek immediate medical attention.
 Other possible causes include a bowel infection or underlying bowel disorder.